 Coordinating with multiple people over the phone or via video calls, while possible, is an inefficient way of tackling issues because it does not allow face-to-face interactions.
 It takes a lot of time to get ideas across for approval over a Zoom call where 10 other people are competing for screen time.
 Thus, Working from Home can dampen teamwork and lead to disarray.

 Popular polls will tell you that a majority of people feel like they are much more productive when working from home.
 However, but this feeling is only translated into actions when you have a set routine- which is integral for maintaining a steady stream of output.
 While the trappings of home are comforting, that very aspect can turn out to be counter-productive.

 Procrastination can blossom unbridled at home, or worse, you might find yourself overexerting yourself.
 Working by yourself can also cripple your creativity.
 Thus, working from home doesn’t always guarantee results.

-Work From Home vs Work From Office: Where does the Future Lie?
+Work From Home vs Work From Office: Which is Better?

 The work from home vs work from office debate is one that perplexes even those who benefit from either school of thought, because the merits of the other are too lucrative to overlook.
 However, we believe the answer might lie in striking a balance between the two.

 Dividing the working week into days where employees work from home and days where they have to report to the office can not only maintain the positives of a work-from-home environment, it can eliminate the stifling of creativity and flow of work in an organization.
 On days that employees visit the office, brainstorming and meetings can run asunder and these ideas can be translated into the finished output at home.
 This gives both employers and employees the opportunity to have a desirable work-life balance, and provides the ideal system of work optimizer for the future.

 FAQs on Work From Home Vs Work From Office